 Other notable features include reparse points, sparse file support, disk usage quotas, distributed link tracking, and file-level encryption.
 The NTFS file system supports backward compatibility with the previous versions.

-It’s a journaling file system which proves to be an important aspect when it comes to reviving a corrupt file system.
-It maintains a Journal, a data structure which keeps track of any potential modifications to the file system and is used to recover the file system.
+It’s a journaling file system that proves to be an important aspect when it comes to reviving a corrupt file system.
+It maintains a Journal, a data structure that keeps track of any potential modifications to the file system and is used to recover the file system.

 The NTFS file system is supported by Windows XP and later versions.
-Apple’s Mac OSX provides read-only support for an NTFS-formatted drive and only a few Linux variants are able to provide write support for NTFS.
+Apple’s Mac OSX provides read-only support for an NTFS-formatted drive and only a few Linux variants can provide write support for NTFS.